bshaffer/sfImageCachePlugin/README.markdown

     <!-- output src attribute for imagecache -->
     <img src="<?php echo imagecache_path($user['photo'], 'profile_photo) ?>" />

+Some options included in the imagecache profile are the following

+  * `width`: The width of the cached image.
+Leave this empty if you want it to be set based on the height
+  * `height`: The height of the cached image.
+Leave this empty if you want it to be set based on the width
-Other options in your imagecache profile include `asynchronous`.
-When set to true, a web action is called to render the cached image.
+  * `asynchronous`:  When set to true, a web action is called to render the cached image.
 This is useful when you have a whole lot of cached images on a page.
 Without this option enabled, the server will try to create all these cached images at once, and may time out.
-The `asynchronous` option will render the cached image if it exists, otherwise it will provide an action as the `src` attribute to be called to create the cached image.
-Viola!
-No timeout.
+You must enable the "imagecache" module to use this.

 Configuration
 -------------